kunjee17/fnconf18-scaling-elmish-app/slides/index.md

             (sampleValue1)(sampleValue2)(sampleValue3);
 ```

-' Look at this .
+' Have a look at this.
 A very readable JavaScript.
-Which then pass on to Bable to boil down to normal JavaScript which can be understood by browser.
+Which then pass on to Bable to boil down to normal JavaScript which can be understood by the browser.

 ***